Brighton Town Hall, England

 Brighton Town Hall stands on Bartholomew Square in Brighton, East Sussex, England.
 The town hall contains a number of police cells which were in use until the 1960s, and which now form the Old Police Cells Museum.
 The town hall is a Grade II listed building.
+It was formerly the headquarters of Brighton Borough Council and is still used for some meetings of the successor Brighton and Hove City Council.

 History

 The site occupied by the town hall was once the location of the Priory of Bartholomew, which was damaged by French raiders in June 1514.
 The priory disappeared completely as a result of the Chantries Act 1547 and the site was then used as a market place in the 17th century.
-The current building was commissioned to replace a previous town hall built on the western side of Market Street in 1727.
+The current building was commissioned to replace a previous town hall which had been built in 1727 on the western side of Market Street.

 The foundation stone for the new building was laid by Thomas Read Kemp, a local property developer who had encouraged the initiative, in April 1830.
 The new building, which was designed by Thomas Cooper in the Greek Revival style and built at a cost of £60,000, was officially opened in 1832.
 The design included, on each side, a four-storey portico with a Doric order columns below and an Ionic order columns above, with a pediment on top.
 The local police force, which was formed in 1838, established a police station in the building and police cells in the basement.
 On 12 and 13 November 1858, the author Charles Dickens gave a reading of A Christmas Carol to a large audience at the town hall and, on 16 September 1861, the opera singer Adelina Patti performed there during a concert given by the composer and pianist Wilhelm Kuhe.

 The building was the venue for the quarter sessions until hearings moved to the Law Courts in Edward Street in 1967.
+William Thomas Pike was tried by jury for embezzlement in 1878 here.